-I try not to dwell on the idea of where my business would be today if I had taken it serious from the beginning 7 years ago.
+I try not to dwell on the idea of where my business would be today if I had taken it seriously from the beginning 7 years ago.
 Good golly, I’d be into the 6 or 7 figure income mark.
-But this isn’t about my set backs, this is about you and how you’re going treat your blog as a professional business.
+But this isn’t about my setbacks, this is about you and how you’re going treat your blog as a professional business.

 What’s that mean?
 It means working at it as if it were a job you’ve been hired to do.
 Keep a schedule with the time you can dedicate to developing your blog business.
 Keep focused on goals of where you want your business to be in 5 years.